sjhorn/sjhorn.github.io/_posts/2015-05-16-are-teams-better-than-great-individuals-at-work.markdown

 ---
 layout: post
-title:  "Are teams better than great individuals at work"
+title:  "Are teams better than great individuals at work ?"
 date:   2015-05-16
 comments: true
 ---